oreotikii/bambuddy/README.md

 - Printer shows incorrect date/time in its settings

 **Workaround - Manual Selection:**
-When automatic matching fails, Bambusy now offers manual timelapse selection:
+When automatic matching fails, Bambuddy now offers manual timelapse selection:

 1. Right-click the archive and select **"Scan for Timelapse"**
 2. If no match is found, a dialog appears showing all available timelapse files on the printer